 What has proven to be a successful strategy with my kids is total immersion and continuity.
 Kids are usually reluctant to try something new, but in my case, I realized that you have to find a way to keep their interest and to help them propel in developing their skills and knowledge in order to cross the finish line and claim victory.

 Same with my team and the overall business process.
-I devote more of my attention and effort into something I deem important and with time I see positive results.
+I devote more of my attention and effort to something I deem important and with time I see positive results.
 It’s just a matter of focusing.

 DAD.CEO: Do you have a special story about your kids you would like to share?